excaliburjs/Excalibur/playground/README.md

 # Excalibur Studio and Playground

-This is the current implementation of the excalibur playground for sharing small game examples via links!
+This is the current implementation of the Excalibur Playground for sharing small game examples via links!

 ## Project Goals

-* Eventually we want this to become the Excalibur Studio (a full fledged editor like Godot!) as well as the playground
+* Eventually we want this to become the Excalibur Studio (a full fledged editor like Godot!) as well as the Playground
 * Drag and drop Actors/Entities
 * More Terse Built-in Examples
-* Replace the current documentation site embedded examples

 ## Developing Locally

+### Initial setup

+* From the root of the project, run `npm install`
+* Navigate to the `playground` directory, run `npm install`
-* First generate the types from Excalibur git submodule
+* Still within the `playground` directory, generate the types from the Excalibur engine

     ```sh
     # Windows